 AAAS, Association for Asian American Studies Conference, Madison, WI, Paper presentation: “Homo Asianus Neoliberalis: Human Capital Theory and the Neoliberal Remaking of the Model Minority Myth.”
 Panel on Critical Global Asias and Neoliberal Sanctuary.
 Forthcoming April 2019.

 ACLA, Georgetown University.
 “Genre and Neoliberalism.”
 Seminar co-organizer with Ragini Tharoor Srinivasan.
 Forthcoming March 2019.
 Submit abstracts through call for papers︎.

 MLA 2019, Paper presentation: “Decolonizing History at Iowa,” panel on Diasporas, Aesthetics, and Southeast Asia organized by Cheryl Narumi Naruse.
-Forthcoming January 2019.
+January 3-6, 2019.